mockito/mockito/README.md

 [![Build Status](https://travis-ci.org/mockito/mockito.png?branch=master)](https://travis-ci.org/mockito/mockito) [![Coverage Status](https://coveralls.io/repos/mockito/mockito/badge.png)](https://coveralls.io/r/mockito/mockito)

+## Status update
+18/03/2014 Mockito should work fine with JDK8 if you stay away from defender methods.
+Lambda usage may work just as good for `Answer`s.
+We're unsure about every JDK8 features at the moment, like serializing a mock that uses a lambda.
+Error report and pull request are welcome though ([contributing guide](https://github.com/mockito/mockito/wiki/How%20To%20Contribute)).

 ## Current release
 06/10/2012 Mockito **1.9.5** released!
 See the release notes.
 Should appear in maven central shortly.